What is Azure Relay?

 - The relay service then relays data to the on-premises service through the bi-directional socket dedicated to the client.
 The client doesn't need a direct connection to the on-premises service.
 It doesn't need to know the location of the service.
 And, the on-premises service doesn't need any inbound ports open on the firewall.

 - Hybrid Connections - Uses the open standard web sockets enabling multi-platform scenarios.

 - WCF Relays - Uses Windows Communication Foundation (WCF) to enable remote procedure calls.
 WCF Relay is the legacy relay offering that many customers already use with their WCF programming models.

-Hybrid Connections and WCF Relays both enable secure connection to assets that exist within a corporate enterprise network.
-Use of one over the other is dependent on your particular needs, as described in the following table:
+Hybrid Connections and WCF Relay both enable secure connection to assets that exist within a corporate network.
+Use of one over the other depends on your particular needs, as described in the following table:

 |WCF Relay||Hybrid Connections|